jbeck018/howlerops/legal/DATA_PROCESSING_AGREEMENT.md

 ### 5. Purpose of Processing

-- Provision of SQL Studio services
+- Provision of Howlerops services
 - Account management
 - Service improvement
 - Security and fraud prevention